 20. Calcium (CA): Calcium carbonate is a primary ingredient in most antacids.
 Overconsumption of such antacids over time can lead to milk-alkali syndrome, an excess of calcium in the blood.

 24. Chromium (Cr): Chromium salts are used to tan leather and in dyes and pigments.
-Chromium is mixed with iron to produce, and electroplated on various car accessories to make them look shiny, patriotic, and attractive to fish.
+Chromium is mixed with iron to produce chrome, and electroplated on various car accessories to make them look shiny, patriotic, and attractive to fish.

 27. Cobalt (Co): The name comes from the German “kobold”, meaning goblin.
 Cobalt has been used a blue dye/pigment since at least the Egyptian empire, and cobalt alloys are now used in turbine blades.
-In the early 1960s cobalt compounds were added to stabilize beer foam in Canada, leading to heart trouble for several consumers, and the saddest of all afflictions, “beer drinker’s cardiomyopathy.”
+In the early 1960s cobalt compounds were added to stabilize beer foam in Canada, leading to a malady known as beer drinker’s cardiomyopathy.

 29. Copper (Cu): It’s estimated that there is enough copper in the top kilometer of the earth’s crust to sustain current mining levels for five million years, which is cool because copper is incredibly easy to recycle, and it’s estimated that 80% of the copper ever mined is still in use today.
 What a great element.